 Goonj is a non-governmental organisation based in Delhi, India.
 It performs disaster relief, humanitarian aid and community development work in parts of 23 states of India.
 Echo focuses on clothes as a basic but unheard-of need.
 It was founded in 1999 by Anshu Gupta.
 In 2012, he was named India’s Social Entrepreneur of the Year 2012 by the Schwab Foundation, a World Economic Forum partner organisation.
 For his work with Goonj, he was awarded the Ramon Magsaysay Award in 2015.

-Goonj started with 67 garments and now deals with over 3500 tonnes of material every year.
+Goonj started with 67 garments and now deals with over 3500 tonnes of material yearly.
 It is registered under the Societies Act and Section 80G, 12A and FCRA to exempt foreign contributions.

 Name | Goonj |